-Many of the people decide to try rock climbing after spending already enjoying a day or two of whitewater rafting.
+Many of the people decide to try rock climbing after spending an enjoyable day or two of whitewater rafting.
 “Rock Climbing and Rappelling is one of the safest extreme sports,” says Jake Barrow.

 Good To Know Before You Go: Jake’s Tips